TheOdinProject/curriculum/react/states_and_effects/introduction_to_state.md

 If you are unable to view the above CodeSandbox, fork it to your own CodeSandbox account by clicking the "fork" button.

+If you still get a "Failed to fork: (401)" error, click the "fork" button again.

 Alternatively, you can view the [code on GitHub](https://github.com/TheOdinProject/react-examples/tree/main/background-color-state-example)

 </div>